-Private property parking and towing
+Private property parking and towing—information for accredited tow truck operators

 Authority to remove vehicles

 Prior to towing a vehicle from private property, you must enter into a contract with a property owner or occupier authorising the removal of vehicles parked on their property.
-Once a written contract is in place a Towing Consent form must also be completed.
+Once a written contract is in place, a Towing Consent form must also be completed.
 This form is proof that the contract exists.

 Vehicles cannot be removed if they are observed breaching parking conditions unless there is a contract and Towing consent in place.
-A Towing consent is available from the Tow truck licence holder page

 If you are uncertain whether you have an appropriate arrangement with the property owner or occupier, or uncertain if there is legal basis to remove a vehicle, you should obtain independent legal advice.

-Your drivers and assistants must be accredited with the Department of Transport and Main Roads.
 Your drivers must carry a copy of the Towing Consent when towing vehicles from private property and both you and your drivers must be able to produce the Towing Consent to vehicle owners and authorised officers on request.

 Good conduct

 Reasonable steps must be taken to locate the vehicle owner or driver before loading a vehicle onto the tow truck.
 Reasonable steps includes, for example, asking other people (at the carpark or nearby shops) if they know where the driver went; looking around the immediate area to see if the vehicle owner is nearby or approaching the carpark; looking for contact or business name details on the vehicle.
-If the owner returns and your driver is in the process of loading and securing the vehicle on the tow truck, the vehicle must be released immediately without charge.
-If the owner returns after the vehicle has been loaded onto the tow truck (including secured in every way necessary) but the driver has not yet left the property, they must release the vehicle immediately if the owner pays the on-site release fee.

-Your holding yard/s must be approved by the department.
-If after taking reasonable steps the vehicle owner or driver cannot be located, your driver may tow the vehicle by the most direct route to your nearest holding yard.
-Your drivers must not allow a person to travel in the tow truck from the private property parking area unless the person has a driver’s or assistant’s certificate or they are the owner of the vehicle being towed, the owner’s agent, or they were a passenger in the vehicle.
+Your drivers must not allow a person to travel in the tow truck from the private property parking area unless the person has a driver or assistant accreditation.
 Your drivers must not tow a vehicle while there is a person inside it.

-Your drivers must not directly or indirectly cause or threaten wilful injury to a person or their property; intimidate, harass, abuse or insult a person or prevent or hinder the delivery of first aid or medical treatment.
 Both you and your drivers must take all reasonable precautions to prevent loss or damage to a motor vehicle and any personal items left in the vehicle while it is being towed and while it is in the holding yard.

 Maximum towing charges